 There may not be a way to avoid these comparisons since they are important distinctions.
 But people do ask me, “Where do I fit in?”
 Here is what I tell them.

 3 points on severe Rheumatoid Arthritis v mild Rheumatoid Arthritis

 - Differences are inherent with the disease both between patients and in the same patient over time.
 Some have RA in only certain joints; some have all affected.
 Some have periods of flare with lesser symptoms in between; some have unremitting symptoms.
 Some can run and ski while others use wheelchairs or crutches.

-- There is a blessed sympathetic feeling when one RA’er meets another who has a similar pattern.
+- There is a blessed sympathetic feeling when one person with rheumatoid disease (PRD) meets another who has a similar pattern.
 But watch out for less productive comparisons such as: “Mine is worse than yours” or “If I can do this, then you can too.”
 What is implied?
 Are patients who claim greater limitations being accused of dishonesty?

-- All Rheumatoid Arthritis is dangerous.
-All RA is a frightening and an evil menace.
-Our uniqueness aside, we have this one common enemy: Rheumatoid Arthritis.
+- All Rheumatoid Disease (RD) is dangerous.
+All RD is a frightening and evil menace.
+Our uniqueness aside, we have this one common enemy: Rheumatoid Disease / Arthritis.

 Severe Rheumatoid Arthritis, mild Rheumatoid Arthritis, & common courtesy

 How do you feel when someone tells you, “Well I know someone with RA who can do ___”?
 Or “Why do you need that handicapped parking space?”
-Hopefully, we fellow RA patients can be sensitive to anyone else who has RA since they have probably suffered enough without our judging them.
+Hopefully, we fellow PRD can be sensitive to anyone else who has the disease since they have probably suffered enough without our judging them.